kanamtsm/mc_sdl/NNNN-spec-hardware-buttons-support-in-projection-mode.md

 Adding this function improves the operability and appearance of applications that use the projection mode.

 **The things should be in the best practice;**
-HU does not need to deploy any software buttons on a screen, so the navigation application can make content of the projection freely.
-*Strongly recommend that the applications that use the projection mode should be limited to the navigation applications and the OEM applications.
+* Strongly recommend that the applications that use the projection mode should be limited to the navigation applications and the OEM applications.
-*If the application deploys the software button, it should be limited within the functions from this proposal or "OK" which already SDL defined.
+* If the application deploys the software button, it should be limited within the functions from this proposal or "OK" which already SDL defined.
-*Uncommon function should be expressed in a menu list as the item.
+* Uncommon function should be expressed in a menu list as the item.

 **The function to add is as follows;**